What Is a Part-Time Job?

 There are other workers who may hold two or more part-time jobs instead of working full-time at one organization.

 Types of Part-Time Jobs

 Part-time jobs are available in a variety of industry and career fields — retail and hospitality positions are the most common, but most industries use some part-time workers to supplement their full-time staff.

 In a down economy, part-time jobs may be filled by workers who would prefer full-time employment, but can't find a full-time job.
 The Bureau of Labor Statistics refers to these employees as “involuntary part-time workers.”
 When the economy is struggling, employers may have more part-time jobs to offer, as they may not be required to offer the same health and personal benefits as a full-time position.

-Why Some Workers Prefer to Work Part-Time
+Reasons for Workers Preferring to Work Part-Time

 However, not every part-time worker is an involuntary part-time worker.
 Some prefer to work less than full-time.

 These are just a few reasons why some workers opt for part-time schedules:

 - Completing a degree or acquiring further training